DLR-RY/FMU4FOAM/docs/pages/doc/doc_OfasFMU.md

     - oscmd (from base class)
     - arguments (from base class)

-These parameters can be change before running the FMU for example with the [fmpy](https://github.com/CATIA-Systems/FMPy) by calling
+These parameters can be modified before running the FMU for example with the [fmpy](https://github.com/CATIA-Systems/FMPy) by calling

 ```
 python -m fmpy.gui TempControl.fmu